Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 Regional/Metropolitan trains from Naples to Pompeii

-Trenitalia’s regional trains (also known as the metropolitan trains) can also get you to Pompeii.
+Trenitalia’s regional trains (the metropolitan trains) can also get you to Pompeii.

 You can book your tickets from Trenitalia’s website and board the train from Naples Central Station or Piazza Garibaldi.